 Good credit is an important aspect of your financial well-being.
 A periodic review of your credit report allows you to examine your credit score and find possible errors.

-Regularly reviewing your credit report could alert you to potential identity theft.
+Regularly reviewing your credit file could alert you to potential identity theft.
 Every 12 months, you can order a free credit report which contains your free credit score from the three major credit agencies: Experian, TransUnion, and Equifax.

 Lenders generally look at your Fair Isaac Corporation (FICO) score.
 Founded in 1956, FICO was the first company to offer a credit-risk model with a numerical score.
 This model continues to be used by the major credit companies to determine your creditworthiness.